 8. Get a decent bike

-Freedom Treks are the agents for GiroItalia, who provided a high standard of hybrid bike with lots of gears, good panniers and decent brakes.
-But if you are ultra keen, you could always bring your own – on flights, bikes are treated a bit like skis or snowboards.
-Personally I prefer a sportive model, which is a longer-distance road bike, although a hybrid is better for tackling the dirt tracks included in our tour.
+You can hire a bike locally but, if you are ultra keen, you could always bring your own.
+On flights, bikes are treated a bit like skis or snowboards.
+Personally I prefer a sportive model, which is a longer-distance road bike, although a hybrid is better for tackling the dirt tracks.
+Photo: Scott.

 9. Get fit before you go